Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Test prep heavyweight Princeton Review has been helping future law students prep for the LSAT for decades and is about the biggest game in town – but does that mean it is the right prep course for you?
 In this review, we take a close look at the Princeton Review LSAT prep course lessons, coursework and structure, and discuss the strengths and weaknesses of this storied prep course.

-Video Review of the Princeton Review LSAT Prep Course
+Princeton Review LSAT Prep Video Guide

 Above, you can find our video review where we break down the major Princeton Review LSAT prep highlights, including quality of the study materials, pricing, video lessons, and more.
 Otherwise, read on for more details about the Princeton Review LSAT prep course.

 Princeton Review boasts an impressive 150+ hours of video lessons throughout its online coursework.
 When following the course syllabus (the company’s recommended structure), the videos appear intermittently throughout the content, breaking up written lessons, practice problems and drills.